CBorowski-dev/docs-operaton-org/content/installation/full/jboss/manual.md

 ---

-This document describes the installation of Camunda 7 and its components on a vanilla [WildFly Application Server](http://www.wildfly.org) or JBoss EAP 7 / 8.
+This document describes the installation of Operatonand its components on a vanilla [WildFly Application Server](http://www.wildfly.org) or JBoss EAP 7 / 8.

 {{< note title="Reading this Guide" class="info" >}}
 This guide uses a number of variables to denote common path names and constants:

 * `$WILDFLY_HOME` points to the JBoss EAP/WildFly application server main directory.
 * `$WILDFLY_VERSION` denotes the version of WildFly application server.
-* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Camunda 7 distribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
+* `$WILDFLY_DISTRIBUTION` represents the downloaded pre-packaged Operatondistribution for WildFly, e.g. `camunda-bpm-wildfly-$PLATFORM_VERSION.zip` or `camunda-bpm-wildfly-$PLATFORM_VERSION.tar.gz`.
-* `$PLATFORM_VERSION` denotes the version of Camunda 7 you want to install or already have installed, e.g. `7.0.0`.
+* `$PLATFORM_VERSION` denotes the version of Operatonyou want to install or already have installed, e.g. `7.0.0`.
 {{< /note >}}

 ## Setup

-* For WildFly ≥27 / JBoss EAP 8, download the [Camunda 7 WildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
+* For WildFly ≥27 / JBoss EAP 8, download the [OperatonWildFly distribution](https://downloads.camunda.cloud/release/camunda-bpm/wildfly/).
 * For WildFly ≤26 / JBoss EAP 7, download the [`camunda-wildfly26-modules`](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/wildfly/camunda-wildfly26-modules/).

 ### Copy Modules

-Copy the modules from the `modules/` folder of the Camunda 7 distribution, or extract the `camunda-wildfly-modules` archive, to the `$WILDFLY_HOME/modules/` of your WildFly application server.
+Copy the modules from the `modules/` folder of the Operatondistribution, or extract the `camunda-wildfly-modules` archive, to the `$WILDFLY_HOME/modules/` of your WildFly application server.

 {{< note title="Replace H2 Database" >}}
 The WildFly distribution ships a different version of the H2 database than the one that is shipped with WildFly itself.
-The version shipped with Camunda 7 is the version that the process engine is tested on and it is strongly recommended to use Camunda's version.
+The version shipped with Operatonis the version that the process engine is tested on and it is strongly recommended to use Operaton's version.
 To do so, **make sure to delete the folder**

 ```